 Following successful bids for funding, we are continuing to develop and improve our parks and open spaces and also helping to support volunteering activities, with plans in place for 2019.
+Among other things we have...

 - the new 'Friends of the Ynysangharad Memorial Park' group has been involved in many community activities and events. - Rhondda Heritage Park was recognised as 'Family Venue of the Year' at the Welsh Hospitality Awards, gained the Autism friendly award by the National Autistic Society and achieved official Museum status. - Aberdare Park saw improvements to its play area, George V fountain and surfacing used for the Road Race.
-Weekly Parkruns have been introduced and the Park achieved its first 'Green Flag' Award. - In total, eight of our parks have been awarded 'Green Flag Award' including Ynysangharad, Taffs Well, Aberdare and Dare Valley Country Parks.
-This international award recognises the high standards of our parks and green and outdoors spaces. - we improved our use of social media to let our residents know about events and activities.
+Weekly Parkruns have been introduced and the Park achieved its first 'Green Flag' Award.

-of our residents were satisfied with our parks and open spaces 86% in 2017-18 has seen 50 volunteers on its Volunteer programme, giving 1,650 hours of their time to support community developments, including, Poppies in the Park, School community flower bed, vegetable patch, Bat Walk and Mindfulness programmes.
+Ynysangharad War Memorial Park has seen 50 volunteers on its Volunteer programme, giving 1,650 hours of their time to support community developments e.g. Poppies in the Park, Schools community flower bed, vegetable patch, Bat Walk and Mindfulness programmes